-Robert Kelly, who inadvertently became a viral star when his two children barged into a live interview he was giving, reflected on his family's year of internet fame in a new essay published by an Australian think tank.
+Robert Kelly, who inadvertently became a viral star in 2017 when his two children barged into a live interview he was giving, reflected on his family's internet fame in an essay published by an Australian think tank.

 "People often ask me and my wife what it has been like to suddenly become virally famous,'' he wrote.
 "It has mostly been fun, and sometimes weird."